Marie Lancel, Part 2

 Persian proverb

-On New Year’s morning in a Dutch castle, I had a dream where Master G. served as a guide to a magical space.
-Some call him ‘Gee’ or Vladimir.
+On New Year’s morning in a Dutch castle, I had a dream where Master G served as a guide to a magical space.
+Some call him ‘G’ or Vladimir.

 In my dream, I was chased by two masked men.
 The figure of Vladimir has grown out of nowhere; with his look and the phrase, which he did not seem to utter, as if his thought were transmitted to me on a subtle plane, “Get ready for constant internal discomfort, and now I invite you to walk with me.”